d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 B
 ```

-and then compare `B` to its transpose:
+Now we compare `B` with its transpose.

 ```{.python .input}
 B == B.T